Heneral Rizal is a post-modern reflection on nationalism.

 Heneral Rizal was also produced by Tanghalang Pilipino, the resident theater company of the Cultural Center of the Philippines.

 In celebration of Philippine independence, catch Heneral Rizal on Rappler Act One.
-The film is screening for a limited time starting June 11.
+The film screened for a limited time from June 11 to June 19, 2021.

 Act One is Rappler’s platform for Filipino short films, empowering filmmakers and advancing causes.
 A new title comes out every month.
 Subscribe and watch on Rappler’s YouTube page.